 Insurance companies are always looking to pay the least amount possible and reduce your recovery.
 For this reason, it is recommended that you do not accept any settlement offer until you have discussed your case with a construction site accident lawyer.
-The attorneys at Kroll & Johnson, P.C. will make sure all your avenues of recovery are maximized.
+The attorneys at Johnson Law will make sure all your avenues of recovery are maximized.
 We will investigate and aggressively negotiate your case.
 Remember, we don’t get paid unless you win.

 If you are an injured worker and you think you may have a claim against a negligent third party, there can be advantages to pursuing your injury claim directly against the third party.
 The principal advantage is that bringing a claim against a third party claim may result in a considerably larger recovery for the injured worker than the worker would receive if s/he filed a worker’s compensation claim.

 This larger recovery is dependent on being able to prove that the third party was negligent in some way, and that the negligence resulted in your injury.
 Because construction sites and many similar workplace environments change rapidly, if you are a worker who has been injured by a negligent 3rd party, it is imperative that you contact an experienced personal injury attorney immediately to begin gathering the evidence that is critical to the success of your claim.

 If you were injured at a construction site or at your workplace due to someone else’s negligence, you can recover the following types of damages:

 While no amount of money damages will make up for the disruption in your life that a serious injury will cause, it is the only suitable remedy provided for by the law.
 It is important to keep in mind that by bringing a claim for an unsafe condition you are making the world safer for other people.